This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 Q. What if I can’t make it to registration ?

 A. You cannot ride or participate in the event without onsite registration and medical review.
-However, if you cannot make it to Charlottesville on time, alternate arrangements can be made, but must be done IN ADVANCE.
+However, if you cannot make it to Burlington on time, alternate arrangements can be made for registration, but must be done IN ADVANCE.
 Please send an e-mail to email@example.com for more information about this.

-Q. Have group rates been arranged at the host hotel in Charlottesville ?
+Q. Have group rates been arranged at the host hotel in Burlington ?

 A. Yes, group rates are available for event participants.
 Information will be communicated in our monthly newsletter that you receive once you register.

-Q. Have group rates been arranged at the host hotel in Washington ?
+Q. Have group rates been arranged at the host hotel in Portland ?

 A. Yes, group rates are available for event participants.
 Information will be communicated in our monthly newsletter that you receive once you register.

 Q. What about travel arrangements ?
-How do I transport my bike to Charlottesville ?
+How do I transport my bike to Burlington ?

 A. We do not get involved with the travel logistics of participants and their gear / bikes.
 We will provide as much information as we can to facilitate this, but it is up to you to make the arrangements.
 Any reservations (hotel, car, air) should be made in your name.
 If you choose to guarantee a reservation with a personal credit card, you alone are responsible for that charge.

-The airport to fly into is Charlottesville (CHO).
-The airport to fly out of is Washington National (DCA).
+The airport to fly into is Burlington (BTV).
+The airport to fly out of is Portland Jetport (PWM).
 There are a number of alternate airports that may be used, depending on the departure point.

 You will be able to ship your bike up to 5 days before the event.
 We will hold your bike for you and it will be available at registration.